Developer quickstart

 5. Run one sandbox session

-Now validate your contract handling without using a real payment.
+Now validate your API handling without using a real payment.

 curl -X POST "$HILT_API_URL/v1/testing/sessions" \